-CORPORATE REORGANIZATION
+CORPORATE REORGANIZATION AND NAME CHANGE:

-On January 1, 2020, the Trust completed its plan of arrangement ("the Arrangement") to convert the Corporation into a Real Estate Investment Trust and began trading under symbols FCA.U and FCA.UN.
+On January 1, 2020, the Trust completed its plan of arrangement (the "Arrangement") to convert Firm Capital American Realty Partners Corp (the "Corporation") into a Real Estate Investment Trust and began trading under symbols FCA.U and FCA.UN.
 Under the terms of the Arrangement, each outstanding common share of the Corporation was exchanged for one unit of the Trust.
-Accordingly, references to historical results and transactions will reference the Corporation while forward looking statements will reference the Trust.
+On September 21, 2020, to more reflect the investment activities of the Trust and its focus on multi-residential investments, the Board of Trustees has approved a name change to "Firm Capital Apartment Real Estate Investment Trust".